 Post-Secondary Co-op/Internship Program

 What is a Post-Secondary Co-op or Internship Program?
 The Co-operative Education and Internship Program (Co-op/Internship) is the primary vehicle through which federal organizations can recruit post-secondary students for a four-month work term.
 An internship is a supervised, on-the-job training assignment designed to give students the skills and knowledge required for entry into a trade or profession.
-For more information regarding student eligibility, click here.
+You can find more information regarding student eligibility on the Co-op/Internship website.

 Proposing an Internship